-Global stocks strain for record high on tantalising trade hopes
+Global stocks strain for record high on tantalizing trade hopes

 Early European trading was relatively subdued, with MSCI’s all-country world index now within 0.4% of its record high from January 2018 but lacking any real urgency.

-London, Frankfurt and Paris were all inching higher, [.EU] Shanghai struggled after industrial company profits shrank while Australian shares had hit record highs and Japanese stocks drew support from the growing chance of extra fiscal stimulus.
+London, Frankfurt and Paris were all inching higher, Shanghai struggled after industrial company profits shrank while Australian shares had hit record highs and Japanese stocks drew support from the growing chance of extra fiscal stimulus.

 A senior Japanese ruling party official said on Wednesday he believed the government was striving to compile a supportive spending package worth about 10 trillion yen ($92 billion).

 “Something will come out of the phase one (Sino-U.S. trade) talks,” said TD Securities Senior Global Strategist James Rossiter.
-“Rolling back tariffs to where they were in August with the December ones put on hold or cancelled maybe.”
+“Rolling back tariffs to where they were in August with the December ones put on hold or canceled maybe.”

 But he said the two countries were unlikely to go beyond that and China’s industrial profits data overnight underscored the economic strain.

 In the currency markets, the dollar was broadly stronger against developed and emerging currencies, with dollar/yen holding above 109 and euro/dollar steady.
-[FRX/]

 That was despite softer-than-expected U.S. economic data on Tuesday which showed a fourth straight monthly contraction in consumer confidence and an unexpected drop in new home sales in October.

-Sterling GBP= continued to edge lower as pre-election opinion polls showed some narrowing of Prime Minister Boris Johnson's Conservatives lead over opposition parties, even though he remains favourite to gain an overall majority.
+Sterling GBP= continued to edge lower as pre-election opinion polls showed some narrowing of Prime Minister Boris Johnson's Conservatives lead over opposition parties, even though he remains favorite to gain an overall majority.

 The reaction to the poll narrowing has been modest as the prospect of another hung parliament raises the prospect of some form of coalition government made up of parties supporting a second Brexit referendum.